axelitus/fuel-pkg-history/README.md

 ## About

-* Latest Version: 1.1
+* Latest Version: v1.1
-* Release Date: 31/10/2011
+* Released: 10/11/2011
 * Author: Axel Pardemann ([http://axelitus.mx] (http://axelitus.mx))

 ## Requirements

-* FuelPHP Framework version 1.1 (it is not backwards compatible anymore, please update you FuelPHP version).
+* FuelPHP Framework version v1.1 (it is not backwards compatible anymore, please update you FuelPHP version).
 * MySql Database v5.0 or later (required only if using the database driver).
 Other databases may work but they are not tested.

 ## Development Team